KevinJones/komma-games-quartz/content/TTRPG Primer.md

 ---
-title: "RPG Primer"
+title: "TTRPG Primer"
 tags:
 - ttrpg-gaming
 - primer
-- rough
+- #atom
 - #sync
 ---

-A role-playing game, or **RPG**, is a game in which players discuss a fictional setting and assume the roles of characters within that setting.
-The discussion may include acting, improvised storytelling, or a processes of structured decision-making.
+**A tabletop RPG is a game in which players discuss a fictional setting and assume the roles of characters within that setting.** The discussion may include acting, improvised storytelling, or a processes of structured decision-making.
 Most often, actions taken by characters within the game succeed or fail according to a formal system of rules and guidelines.

 Play of an RPG typically works like this:
 - A group of people gather for the purpose of playing a particular tabletop RPG.